Skip to content

 5. Check on your processes

-Collins says internal checks and balances can be a useful way to keep bias at bay in the hiring process.
+Collins says internal checks and balances are a useful way to keep bias at bay in the hiring process.

-MMS has created diversity and inclusion working committees with employees of all levels to help ensure its processes are effective and embedded.
+MMS has created a range of policies and staff committees with employees of all levels to help ensure its processes are effective and embedded.

-"At the end of the day, we're trying to create an inclusive and diverse workforce where we have views from a broad range of different people," he says.
+"At the end of the day, we're intentionally creating an inclusive and diverse workforce where we have views from a broad range of different people," he says.

 Benefits of inclusive hiring for Australia as a whole